Photo of Géraldine Jeckeln

 Hello!
 I am Géraldine (Gérie) Jeckeln.

-Outside of research, I’m passionate about animal welfare and have been involved in rescue through fostering, transporting, and volunteering.
+Outside of research, I’m passionate about dog rescue/rehab and have been involved through fostering, transporting, and volunteering.
 These experiences have deepened my understanding of animal behavior and reinforced my commitment to supporting animals with behavioral challenges or medical needs.
-I also enjoy spending time outdoors, particularly hiking and exploring nature.
+I also enjoy spending time outdoors, particularly hiking with my dogs.

 Email address: geraldine.jeckeln@utdallas.edu